 Plan your trip to The Netherlands!
 Are you coming to The Netherlands?
 Or are you dreaming of travel to The Netherlands?
 Well, I can only say: yay, come on over!
 Hopefully, you have found lots of inspiration on my travel blog about The Netherlands, beyond Amsterdam.
-But maybe you need just a little straight forward info bout getting here and getting around.
+But maybe you need just a little straightforward info about getting here and getting around.
 Well, let me help you out.

 Arriving in The Netherlands

-Most foreign visiters will arrive in The Netherlands by air.
+Most foreign visitors will arrive in The Netherlands by air.
 So chances are that you will be arriving at one of the 3 big airports of The Netherlands.

 3 most important airports in The Netherlands